DUNE/FD_CE/README.md

 reboot
 ```

 You now can log in WIB without typing password.
-If it doesn’t, reboot the WIB and try again.

 # 2. COLDATA QC by placing COLDATA chips manually (Windows version, Anaconda package for python3 is recommended)